St Philip Westbrook C of E Primary School

 Miss S Burness – Pastoral Lead

-• preventing impairment of children’s health and development
+• preventing impairment of children’s mental and physical health or development

-• ensuring that children grow up in circumstances consistent with the provision of safe and effective care and
+• ensuring that children grow up in circumstances consistent with the provision of

-• taking action to enable all children to have the best outcomes
+• taking action to enable all children to have the best outcomes in line with the

 In school we safeguard children in many ways, details of which can be found below.
 All staff receive annual safeguarding training to ensure that it remains our highest priority.
 Our school is also part of a project called Operation Encompass which is run between the local authority and police.
 The project has been designed to provide early reporting of domestic violence incidents that occur outside school which might have an impact in school.
 All staff are also trained in the Prevent strategy, the purpose of Prevent is to stop people from becoming terrorists or supporting terrorism.
 This includes countering terrorist ideology and supporting individuals who are especially vulnerable to becoming radicalised.